 Family law can be highly complex with much at stake.
 We believe that our clients should understand their legal rights before making decisions that will impact upon their future, their children and their financial security.

 We promote an approach that minimises stress and expensive legal fees and, as far as possible, preserves the parties’ relationship.

-We take the time to understand your separation issues and provide clear advice and guidance from the outset, allowing you to make informed decisions, finalise your affairs, and move forward.
+Our divorce lawyers at Effective Legal Solutions take the time to understand your separation issues and provide clear advice and guidance from the outset, allowing you to make informed decisions, finalise your affairs, and move forward.

 Our family law team can assist with filing a divorce application, finalising your property settlement and reaching fair and reasonable parenting arrangements that are in your children’s best interests.